t-mart/wap/CONTRIBUTING.rst

 ``bumpversion`` command.
 Its configuration file is located at ``.bumpversion.cfg``.

 An important note is that between releases, the source code will contain the last version released.
-Therefore, this version number is meaningless on unreleased project states.
+This version number should be considered meaningless on unreleased project states.

 Release Process
 ---------------